Some hotel trends create ripples in the industry, others tidal waves.

 Hotels are supporting them in this mission.

-They’re designing guest experiences that enable travellers to challenge themselves and to engage with the local community and in conservation efforts.
-This can mean anything from offering an off-the-grid meditation retreat to facilitating volunteer work with non-profit organisations.
+They’re designing guest experiences that enable travelers to challenge themselves and to engage with the local community and in conservation efforts.
+This can mean anything from offering an off-the-grid meditation retreat to facilitating volunteer work with non-profit organizations.
 These guest experiences are the antidotes to mindless indulgences and the mindset that the value of a hotel stay lies in the Instagram posts generated from it.